Alicia Bertone: Education

 Bertone started her initial education in the Fine Arts at the School of American Ballet in New York and later transitioned to the sciences.
 She studied at Cornell University and received her B.S. degree in Life Sciences with Honors and her D.V.M degree in 1977 and 1982, respectively.
 She was then enrolled at Colorado State University where she completed her M.S. degree in Pathology in 1986, and her Ph.D. degree in Biomedical Sciences the following year.
 In 2001, Bertone completed an NIH Fellowship at Harvard in Gene Therapy from the Center for Molecular Orthopaedics.

 Career

 Following her doctoral studies, Bertone was an Assistant Professor and Director of the Equine Research Laboratory at Louisiana State University as an Assistant Professor of Clinical Sciences before joining Ohio State University in 1989.
 She reached full Professor in 1997 and was appointed to the Trueman Family Endowed Chair for two consecutive terms in translation and interdisciplinary research.
 Bertone has also been appointed as an adjunct professor within the University's Department of Orthopedics in the College of Medicine for over 25 years.

 Bertone has also held several administrative appointments.
 From 2007 till 2013, she directed industry research at OSU Sports Medicine Center, and was appointed as Chair of the Post-professional Education Committee in 2011.
 Bertone was elected to the President's & Provost's Leadership Institute in 2017.
 She also served as an Orthopedic Surgeon at Galbreath Equine Center from 1990 till 2018.
+In 2022, Bertone was appointed at the University of North Carolina at Charlotte as provost and vice chancellor for academic affairs and served from January 3rd, 2023 before stepping down in May 2023.